BlankerHans/bachelor_thesis/README.md

 - For (b) the dependent variable will be the price of Bitcoin.
 - For (c)

-For data manipulation and data cleaning I will use Python. \
+For data manipulation, data cleaning and some data visualizations I will use Python. \
 For statistical regressions I will use R. \
 My bachelor thesis will be available as PDF after I finished writing it.